 That said, there are some things to nitpick at, even if only for the fun of it.
 Sanpei's cockiness does come off as a being a little too overbearing at first, admittedly, and it's not helped out by his teammates' stupidity.
-When Sanpei actually admits to them that's he's a weakling they simply think he's being modest, even though they blatantly saw how he couldn't even take down one of them in training (and Benten is known to be the weakest Judo team).
-Seiko has no real relevance in the story other than to act as Sanpei's initial conscience & then cheerleader at the end.
-I could have easily seen the story work without her & simply have Sanpei's own inner emotional conflict drive him forward.
+When Sanpei actually admits to them that's he's a weakling, they simply think he's being modest, even though they blatantly saw how he couldn't even take down one of them in training, and Benten is known to be the weakest Judo team.
+Seiko has no real relevance in the story, other than to act as Sanpei's initial conscience & then cheerleader at the end.
+I could have easily seen the story work without her, & simply have Sanpei's own inner emotional conflict drive him forward.
 Finally, there's a little bit of a logic problem with Itagaki, Kanon's captain.
 He's a black belt & the last couple of pages are his fight with Sanpei, though they have an initial skirmish where Sanpei realizes Itagaki's flaw.
-After losing to Sanpei at the end Itagaki admits to himself that he knew of his weakness...
-What kind of black belt wouldn't try to fix a weakness?
+After losing to Sanpei at the end, Itagaki admits to himself that he knew of his weakness...
+So what kind of black belt wouldn't try to fix a weakness?
 True, the weakness is there to help illustrate the moral of the story, but it does make Itagaki look a little dumb.

 |Same book, same cover.|